jepstein-eagle/adaptable/packages/adaptable/upgrade-guide.md

 ## Plugins:  Charts & Financial

-AdapTable how includes a plugins architecture, which makes the core package much lighter.
+AdapTable now includes a plugins architecture, which makes the core package much lighter.

 The core package (and react and angular wrappers) no longer includes charting and financial-specific functionality.
 This means ligher javascript bundles for most users.